EyasuTeshome/shifttracker/job-search/job-searching-morning-session-sharing-expectations-and-rules-for-interview-practice.md

 3. Follow the instructions to complete parts 1, 2, and 3.
 4. Everyone should take notes and submit them.

-**Exercise template to copy:** [Sharing expectations and concerns about morning sessions and setting rules](https://docs.google.com/document/d/1z1L9dXvlxkxLxHLHXUnW1N5gBIG0d5jTbpB2vdCLRYM/edit#)
+**Exercise template to copy:** [Sharing expectations and setting rules for interview practice](https://docs.google.com/document/d/1z1L9dXvlxkxLxHLHXUnW1N5gBIG0d5jTbpB2vdCLRYM/edit#)

 ### Submit your exercise